 How can you ensure your higher education marketing strategy is set for success?
 Strategic planning is one of those key foundations.
 To stay afloat in this ever-changing environment, you need influential branding, a strong website presence, organic growth, and a smart marketing strategy that locks your college to its core audience.

 A disciplined execution is a MUST, a touch of innovation, and a continuous communication approach.
 You should re-evaluate your marketing strategy at least once a year.

-Understanding digital marketing is a cornerstone for the education industry.
+Understanding digital marketing is a cornerstone of the education industry.
 Why?
 Because the Internet is THE place to engage future generations.
-Your primary audience has grown up with a computer and a smart phone in hand, using digital media as their main source of information.
+Your primary audience has grown up with a computer and a smartphone in hand, using digital media as their main source of information.
 College students were the first to use broadband Internet access in the 90s and were at the forefront of social media platform launches like Facebook and Twitter.

-In this age of fast information and interconnectivity, the digital world is able to link students to the information they seek faster then any traditional medium ever could.
-A compelling post on social media has the ability to go viral and engage awareness better then the most powerful billboard campaign.
+In this age of fast information and interconnectivity, the digital world is able to link students to the information they seek faster than any traditional medium ever could.
+A compelling post on social media has the ability to go viral and engage awareness better than the most powerful billboard campaign.
 The education industry is awakening to this.

 Producing innovative education marketing programs is more relevant now than ever before.
 Besides, the planning and logistics of a traditional marketing campaign are far greater than that required to make a digital campaign go viral.
 If you’re not taking advantage of the digital world of possibilities, you need to rethink your strategy.

 Your marketing channels are changing and so is the format.
 Until recent years, the higher education industry was delivering marketing campaigns centered on an “informative” sales pitch, going on and on about the school.
 Youth nowadays have a short attention span and a low tolerance for advertising.
 They want your information to be relevant and engaging to help them make decisions.
 Advertising messages to students must speak with them, not at them, for the greatest success and returns.